 I’ve shared the most popular and most commented on posts this year here, and now I thought I’d share the posts that I like the best and ones that can make a significant difference to your style.
-I’ve discovered that many of my favourite posts of the years are chats I had with Jill Chivers of Shop Your Wardrobe (and I know from feedback that you also love our chats too).
+I’ve discovered that many of my favourite posts of the years are chats I had with Jill Chivers of 16 Style Types (and I know from feedback that you also love our chats too).
 Choosing favourite blog posts is a little like choosing your favourite child, but I’ve found a bunch of posts that I really enojoyed writing or thinking about, and topics that I think are important to consider.

 21 of My Favourite Posts of 2017